Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Q. How do we define non-commercial use?

 The material on the web site or its derivatives can only be used for nonprofit purposes in educational institutions of any grade level.
 Providing direct links on user's website are critical in fair use of the materials.
-Any use of the material on the website should be acknowledged to the Holistic Numerical Methods Institute, University of South Florida, National Science Foundation and the original authors of the material.
+For full details, see the creative commons license.

 Back to Top